markreha/cloudapp/README.md

 Building
 --------
-The instructions for building the IoT Services Reference application can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/development/README.md).
+The instructions for building the IoT Reporting Reference application can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/development/README.md).

 DevOps
 --------
-The instructions for supporting DevOps in the IoT Services Reference application can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/devops/README.md).
+The instructions for supporting DevOps in the IoT Reporting Reference application can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/devops/README.md).

 ----------